Modern BIOS Management

 Step 1 - Download and prepare BIOS packages

-For our this approach to modern BIOS management we need to populate ConfigMgr with regular packages for client machines.
-If you are running Dell, HP or Lenovo hardware then you can use our Driver Automation Tool to do exactly that.
+For our this approach to Modern BIOS Management we need to populate ConfigMgr with regular packages for client machines.
+If you are running Dell, HP, Lenovo or Microsoft hardware then you can use our Driver Automation Tool to do exactly that.
 Read the documentation embedded in the download package for Driver Automation Tool for more information on how the tool can be utilized.
-For the modern BIOSmanagement solution, follow these instructions:
+For the Modern BIOS Management solution, follow these instructions:

 - Launch the Driver Automation Tool